 Poor oral hygiene in kids will results in early tooth loss, through the collapse of the dental arch, which later leads to various malocclusion.
 In the elderly tooth loss can impair their ability to eat healthy foods, and this affects their overall health.
 Good oral hygiene can prevent early tooth loss in kids and senior citizens.

-What is the Best Oral Hygiene Instructions to follow at Home?
+Best Oral Hygiene Instructions to follow at Home

 As COVID-19 continues to spread across the United States, the American Dental Association has instructed dentists to restrict their services to emergency cases only.
 Fortunately, this post will give some oral hygiene instruction and tips that will help to keep your gums and teeth healthy during this crisis.
 You should keep your mouth healthy and clean by following these simple dental hygiene tips and instructions: